guillecarrillo/proteoparc/documentation/tutorial.md

 ## Set-up

 To **download ProteoParc,** navigate through the terminal ([change directory](https://www.cyberciti.biz/faq/how-to-change-directory-in-linux-terminal/)) to the folder you want to store the pipeline.
-Then, type `git clone` the GitHub repository as it is shown in the next command.
+Then, clone the GitHub repository as it is shown in the next command.

 ``` bash
 cd /Users/user_name/Documents/software # This path is an example